The Poetical Works of Janet Little, The Scotch Milkmaid: Manuscripts

-After Janet's death in 1813 a number of manuscripts, some on a regious theme, were found, some complete and others half finished.
+After Janet's death in 1813 a number of manuscripts, some on a religious theme, were found, some complete and others half finished.
 Some of her religious poems were eventually published.

 One reference states that she also wrote in Gaelic and that she did not use accepted pronunciations in her writings.
 She wrote an unpublished poem on the birth of twin sons to Mrs. Hamilton, wife of the Loudoun Estate factor, John Hamilton.